zjrwtx/zjrwtx/README.md

 and I am currently doing a side project called [wise-will-agent](https://github.com/zjrwtx/Wise-Will-agent),which focus on the AI education platform.

-My google scholar https://scholar.google.com/citations?hl=en&user=glcqfZUAAAAJ.some new paper will be released soon
+My google scholar https://scholar.google.com/citations?hl=en&user=glcqfZUAAAAJ.   some new paper will be released soon

 I am a medical undergraduate student graduating in 2025-7.